What to Know About Opioid Withdrawal: Symptoms, Timeline, and Treatment Options

 Other supportive medications may include:

-Clonidine for opioid withdrawal
+Clonidine for Opioid Withdrawal

 Clonidine is used primarily in the inpatient setting.
 It can help reduce the intensity of withdrawal symptoms.
 Clonidine works by calming the nervous system and is often used in combination with other treatments.
 It is especially good at easing anxiety, restlessness, sweating, and muscle aches.